 Menstrual Cup Quiz: How to Find Your Size

-This menstrual cup quiz helps you discover your size in under a minute.
+This menstrual cup quiz will help you discover your size in under a minute.
 Choosing the best feminine product for your body, flow, and lifestyle is crucial to leak-free protection, no matter your flow.
 But what size product should you use for maximum comfort and protection?
-And what factors should determine your choice besides side?
-We were in your shoes once, too, so don’t worry.
-This menstrual cup quiz was made to help you find the right size for you in a moment's time.
+And what factors should determine your choice besides size?
+We were in your shoes too, once, so don’t worry.
+This menstrual cup quiz was made to help you find your size in a moment's time.

-Like everything, finding the best size for you requires a little research.
-That's why we invented this menstrual cup quiz: To make sustainable, healthful and affordable periods easier for everyone (no matter your flow or body type).
-Get ready for period protection for the 21st century now that you have the right size for you.
+Like everything, finding the best size requires a little research.
+That's why we invented this menstrual cup quiz: Because everyone deserves access to sustainable, healthful, and affordable periods.
+Not only that but taking this menstrual cup quiz also means that your cup will fit so well you won't even feel it (we are not exaggerating).
+Get ready for 21st century period protection with the right size for you.

 - Childbirth: This is one of the biggest things to note when choosing a feminine product.
 Typically, people who have given birth require a larger size in our menstrual cup quiz.
 However, whether someone has given birth is not the only factor that matters.

 - Cervix Height: If you’re a tampon user, this can be the toughest factor to wrap your mind around.
 But don’t worry: we’re here to guide you through it.
 Cervix height – generally measured by the length of your index finger to your cervix – may determine what size is most comfortable for you.
 More specifically, people with a low cervix typically want a smaller size, while those with a high cervix may appreciate a longer product.
 These can be a matter of preference, but sharing your cervix height helps us determine what may be most comfortable for you.
-Keep in mind that all of our sizes do not chafe, cause dryness (as shown by some studies on tampons), or lower vaginal pH.
+Keep in mind that Casco Cup is proven not to chafe, cause dryness (as shown by some studies on tampons), or lower vaginal pH.
 If you’re looking for even more information, check out our step-by-step guide on how to measure your cervix.

 - Exercise: Do you run marathons or is shopping your cardio?
 Women who exercise more frequently may have a slightly different shape than those who do not.
+Specifically, active women may find the Size 1 more comfortable than the Size 2.
 Again, this is not the only factor that matters in our menstrual cup quiz, but one of many.

 - Menstrual Cup Experience: Maybe you are taking our assessment because you've tried another design but didn't experience Casco Cup's effortless, comfortable period protection.
 Not all companies produce feminine products of the same quality and comfort level as ours, so we're here to help.
 Telling us what went wrong with your previous product helps us help you find the right size.
 For example, did it sit too high up?
 Did it turn sideways?
 These are great questions to keep in mind.